Afechter715/afechter.github.io/index.md

 ## Research Question

-How can we design an elemental artificial muscle using foldable robotics techniques that can produce the same biomechanical properties as that involved in legged motion of land based vertebrates?
+How can an artificial muscle be designed using foldable robotics techniques that can produce the same biomechanical properties as that involved in ankle motion of land based vertebrates?

 ## Assignments
 [Biomechanics](https://afechter715.github.io/afechter.github.io/Biomechanics)